AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-devs/manage-dApp-Staking.md

 :::info Reward accrual

 dApp rewards are only earned while your project is in an active tier.
-A project must hold the required staking threshold (0.93% of total issuance for Tier 2, 0.35% for Tier 3) during the Build & Earn period to generate claimable dApp rewards.
+A project must hold the required staking threshold (0.93% of total issuance for Tier 2, 0.35% for Tier 3) during the Build&Earn period to generate claimable dApp rewards.

 :::